explosion/spaCy/bin/wiki_entity_linking/README.md

   * `descriptions_from_wikipedia`: whether to parse descriptions from Wikipedia (`True`) or Wikidata (`False`)
   * `entity_vector_length`: length of the pre-trained entity description vectors
   * `lang`: language for which to fetch Wikidata information (as the dump contains all languages)

+Quick testing and rerunning:
+* When trying out the pipeline for a quick test, set `limit_prior`, `limit_train` and/or `limit_wd` to read only parts of the dumps instead of everything.
+* If you only want to (re)run certain parts of the pipeline, just remove the corresponding files and they will be recalculated or reparsed.